murielg/react-redux/search-filter-map/README.md

 ## Locations Filter with Google Maps Integration

-This is a prototype for a search/list filtering app that integrates with Google maps.

-### You know what to do
+This prototype displays a list of locations and shows them as markers on map.
+The locations can be filtered based on a variety of filters and constraints.
+It integrates with Google Maps via `react-google-maps`

+### Installation

 - Install dependencies with ` yarn install `

 - Develop with ` npm start `

+### TODO

+- [ ] Integrate with JSON API to pull locations dynamically